Kentucky Layoffs — January 2022

 |---|---|---|---|---|

-Leading the list was Scentsy at its Kentucky facility, reporting 169 affected workers.
+The biggest impact was at Scentsy at its Meridian facility, reporting 169 affected workers.
 Castellini Group of Companies followed with 150 workers.

 Trend & Outlook

-The filings reflect a mixed picture for Kentucky's labor market, with activity diverging between monthly and annual comparisons.
+This data points to a mixed picture for Kentucky's labor market, with activity diverging between monthly and annual comparisons.
+The Retail sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Kentucky.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kentucky WARN notices, browse layoffs by state, or download the full dataset.